(tinctura Carica papaya)

 Papaya Leaf has been used as an aid for stomach ailments, due to its enzyme contents.
 Papaya Leaf especially aids in the digestion of proteins, but also helps to digest carbohydrates and fats.
 Papaya leaf also shows promise as an aid in combating ulcers.

->

-> In Malaysia, papaya leaf is used to increase low blood platelets count (dengue fever).
+In Malaysia, Papaya leaf is used to increase low blood platelets count in Dengue fever and Chikungunya.

->

-> Low platelet count, means that the blood possesses too few thrombocytes or specialized blood cells called platelets that help to aid in blood clotting.
+Low platelet count, means that the blood possesses too few thrombocytes or specialized blood cells called platelets that help to aid in blood clotting.

->

-> Dengue fever (West Nile fever) is caused by Aedes aegypti mosquito.
+Dengue is caused by Aedes aegypti mosquito.
 It is characterized by fever rash, joint pain and muscle pains.

->

-> Symptoms can range from mild to severe (life-threatening).
+Symptoms can range from mild to severe (life-threatening).

 The Chikungunya disease is transmitted in the same way as dengue fever to humans by the virus- carrying Aedes mosquitoes.